bioinformatics-polito/EGAsubmitter/README.md

 Once the .csv file is ready, please launch the command
 `$ ./encrypt-upload.sh`
-It will ask you the name of your project, or simply the folder where to store encrypted files (dataset/encrypting-uploading/EGACryptor/*yourprojectname*/), and the number of cores you want to use.
+It will ask you the name of your project, or simply the folder where to store encrypted files (dataset/encrypting-uploading/crypt4GH/*yourprojectname*/), and the number of cores you want to use.
 Depending on what machine you are working, be careful to set a reasonable number :-).
 We suggest to use different folders for different files type, if you have more than one.

 If the encryption stops, please use `$ ./encrypt-upload.sh` again.
-If, for any reasons, your transfer stops, please, continue it with the command:
-`$ ./transferRecovery.sh`
-This should restart the transfer from where it stopped.

-**WARNING**: Before the API was updated, EGAsubmitter used FTP to transfer all the files, and there existed a time window between the data upload and the availability of such files via the Submitter Portal.
-For this reason, the files could be linked with the samples only a few hours (or overnight to be sure) after the upload. ([Why my files are not available if I see them in the FTP box?](https://ega-archive.org/submission/FAQ)).
-If you validatet or submitted your dataset prior this time, it might failed.
-Now, a new encryption tool and SFTP have been implemented, and this latency should not be present anymore, but this is not completely sure.
-We suggest to try to continue right after file upload: if the files are not synced already, EGAsubmitter will stop: in this case, we suggest to wait couple of hours.
-If you want to upload more than one file type (e.g. FASTQ + BAM), we suggest to do the encryption/upload of every file first, in order to no waste too much time waiting for files to be available (see below "Adding BAM files").
-Once you encrypted all the files, you can upload metadata (see below).
+**Unfortunately, after the structure has been changed by EGA, I still was not able to re-implement the recovery of the upload if it stops.
+Therefore, if it does, you will need to restart it from 0.
+I advise you to start it in a bash screen to reduce risks.
+I am sorry for this drawback: I will fix this asap.**

 # Filling other metadata files (.yaml):
 Once you have encrypted and uploaded all your files, it is time to fill and submit your metadata.